-Since Con Dao used to be a political prison where many Vietnamese soldiers died, Hang Duong Cemetery had been established and contained more than 2,000 graves including Vo Thi Sau’s Grave.
+Since Con Dao used to be a political prison where many Vietnamese soldiers died, Hang Duong Cemetery was established and contained more than 2,000 graves including Vo Thi Sau’s Grave.
 Apart from the worship activities of the locals, foreign visitors are all welcome to the cemetery to learn about the spiritual customs of the Vietnamese and to listen to the old stories about the war in Vietnam.
 Besides, there is a museum nearby where visitors can come to see the photos and historical belongings of Vo Thi Sau.
 Moreover, nightly from 11 PM to 2 AM is considered the ideal spiritual time for some people to come to the cemetery to honor and pray for the dead.
 This is a ghoulish chance for visitors to observe the Vietnamese worship customs.

 Con Dao Prison System

-To learn why Con Dao was named as “the Devil’s Island of Indochina,” a visit to its Prison System is a must.
+To learn why Con Dao was named “the Devil’s Island of Indochina,” a visit to its Prison System is a must.
 Being there, you will have a chance to witness different methods of torture.
-In an example, with the Vietnamese political dissidents and the communists captured by the French and then the Americans, they used barbed wire rectangular cages called tiger cages and put several prisoners under the hot sun.
+For example, with the Vietnamese political dissidents and the communists were captured by the French and then the Americans, they used barbed wire rectangular cages called tiger cages and put several prisoners under the hot sun.
 Whenever the prisoners moved, the nails from the barbed wire would poke them in the tight cages.

-Read more on Vietnam War tours.
+Read more on Vietnam War tours

 Con Dao Museum

 Apart from the Prison System, the Con Dao Museum is an entrance-free visit that you should never miss on the island.
-Spending an hour in there, you will have a chance to learn about the prehistory and the island’s brutal past.
+Spending an hour there, you will have a chance to learn about the prehistory and the island’s brutal past.
 Moreover, the displayed information and photos are vivid evidence to deeply understand the meaning of “the Devil’s Island of Indochina.”

 Location: 10 Nguyen Hue Street (East of town)